 Barrie’s retirement homes will most often offer a continuum of care, where residents can transition from living unassisted in a community (usually for the companionship and amenities) to gradually receiving more care and support as needed.
 These communities combine independent and assisted living, and offer everything from light housekeeping and recreation to meal and laundry services, medication supervision and personal care.
 Choosing a retirement home in Barrie with both options allows residents to stay within the same community and support network as their needs change.

 Long-term care homes in Barrie offer much more extensive care options to seniors with more challenging needs and disabilities, all within a home-like environment.
 Those diagnosed with Alzheimer’s or dementia can especially benefit from the comprehensive therapy and care designed to help residents feel safe and prevent further cognitive decline.
 From medication supervision to music therapy and 24 hour nursing, the staff of long-term care homes is specially trained to meet the care requirements of their residents and ensure they remain safe and comfortable.
+Long term care is the name now used to replace the out-of-date phrase 'nursing homes.'

 The monthly cost of a retirement home in Barrie varies with the type of suite and amount of added care you or your loved one decide on.
 A typical room in a Barrie residence costs slightly more than the provincial average of $3,200 per month, and additional fees can come from television, meal and personal laundry services.